 - Swap the grated carrot for grated zucchini or beet.

 - Instead of apple, use 1/2 cup of fresh berries.

 - The ripe banana is only added for sweetness.
 Feel free to leave it out altogether for a savory muffin, or swap it for chopped dried fruit.

 - Oat flour is very breakfasty, but it can be replaced by any wholegrain flour.

-I pretty much start all my gluten-free baking with soaked and fermented flour.
+If you’re planning on making these gluten-free, I recommend soaking the flour for at least 30 minutes.
 It improves the texture and digestibility of baked goods by breaking down complex starches.
 It also gives these muffins a nice tangy sourdough-like flavor.

-Here are the steps to prefermenting the flour:
+Here are the steps to soaking gluten-free flour:

 - Mix 1 cup of liquid with 1 cup of oat flour in a glass mixing bowl or measuring cup.
 If it seems liquidy, mix in the remaining 1/2 cup of flour.
 This will depend on how thick the liquid is.
 Usually, milk kefir can manage 1 1/2 cups of flour, but yogurt is better with 1 cup of flour.

 - Cover the bowl with a tea towel, and leave it on the counter to soak and ferment for at least 30 minutes and up to 24 hours.